IBTechRaj/recipe-store/README.md

 # Recipe Store

-This App retrieves weather data using weather API and displays the weather information of any major city, depending on the user's choice.
+This App retrieves recipe data from 'The Meal DB' website using their API and stores it in the Redux store of the app.
+Then it presents the data on the home page and provides a filter to choose the receipes category wise.
+When you want to see how to prepare a particular recipe, you can click on the link of the recipe on the image card and you will be presented with a new page with full details of ingredients used and the method of preparation.

 # Technologies